Answers for Chapter 14 Sample Problems

 3.The two problems below were originally done by hand by a 6th grader.

-You can see that he found, not surprisingly, that east-central Illinois is quite flat!
+You can see that he found, not surprisingly, that east-central Illinois is quite flat and the slope is 0!
 There are other nearby spots not as flat as the part he chose.
+You could do this near your house or school.

 One of my calculus students was talking about the downward slope of her driveway into their garage, which made it very difficult to maneuver in the winter time.
 I'll bring up the slope of a roof (really 1/2 the slope), the gradient of a road (given in %), the pitch of a screw, etc.